 - Taking responsibility for the things they do

 Teachers may change what they are teaching and/or the way they are teaching to support a child, with these needs, within the the classroom.
 Children, with these needs, can benefit from strategies such as more frequent breaks from their work and visual prompts to help them concentrate independently.

-We have a Learning Support Mentor and Assistant Learning Support Mentor, who may work directly with pupils.
+We have an Emotional Literacy Support Assistant (ELSA), who has had specialist training and can work directly with pupils.
 This work can include opportunities for a child to talk about what is upsetting them and/or programmes of support designed to teach a child skills to support themselves e.g. coping with anger, or to cope with specific events e.g. bereavement.

-Our Learning Support Mentors also support our SENDCo in advising teaching staff on how to support children, with these needs, effectively within the classroom.
+Our SENDCo and ELSA can also advise teaching staff on how to support children, with these needs, effectively within the classroom.

 We have Teaching Assistants trained in a variety of interventions, such as social skills and confidence building groups.

-Resources are available such as fiddle toys and motivational activities.
+Resources are also available such as fiddle toys and motivational activities.